bwindels/wwwee/IDEA.md

 The application can send a response through filling it's own buffer and passing that to the responder, that will write a bit every time the socket becomes writeable, or using sendfile.

+Right now everything revolves around the Connection struct.
+But if we have determined what the response should be to a request, we need to keep track of the socket to write the response, but we won't use the read buffer at that time.
+We could move the socket to a pool of Responser structs, one for buffer Responders, and one for static file Responders (using sendfile).
+We could have more responders than Connections.
+Especially static files we can serve cheaply.
+So once a connection has returned it's responder, we put the responder data, together with the socket in a responder, and mark the connection as free.

+## TLS & sendfile

+If we want to use sendfile and TLS together, we'll need to tie ourselves to linux only and use kernel TLS encryption. https://blog.filippo.io/playing-with-kernel-tls-in-linux-4-13-and-go/

 # JSON

 We'll also write a stack based JSON parser, that we can use to parse the body with once it's read in